jedc4xer/covid_visualizations/README.md

-# covid_visualizations
+# Covid Visualizations
-Visualize COVID Trends - (Working, but incomplete and still in development) The goal of this project is to create a user-friendly program that can be used to download and visualize COVID trends based on data from https://github.com/CSSEGISandData/COVID-19 that was referenced by the John Hopkins COVID tracking team.
+Visualize COVID Trends - (Working, but incomplete and still in development).

+The goal of this project is to create a user-friendly program that can be used to download and visualize COVID trends based on data from https://github.com/CSSEGISandData/COVID-19 that was referenced by the John Hopkins COVID tracking team.